Low-Cost Business Model

 Simply put, a business may employ the cost advantage when it is able to manufacture some product or provide some service at a lower cost than its competitors.
 They can apply this advantage in two ways:

-1. By lowing their prices below the competition, thus attracting more customers, and gaining market share.
-The low margins will be, then, compensated by higher sales volumes.
+1. By lowering their prices below the competition, they thus attract more customers and gain market share.
+The low margins will be, then, compensated by higher sales volumes;

-2. By pricing their products equally as their competition, but having a cheaper cost structure, thus making more profit.
+2. Pricing their products equally to their competition but having a cheaper cost structure, thus making more profit.

 In order to develop a cheap cost structure, these companies benefit from: